port-labs/port-docs/docs/guides-and-tutorials/create-slack-channel-for-reported-incident.md

 - Prepare your Port organization's `Client ID` and `Client Secret`.
 To find you Port credentials, click [here](https://docs.getport.io/build-your-software-catalog/custom-integration/api/#find-your-port-credentials).
 - Prepare a Github repository for maintaining your GitHub workflows, and other dependency files.
 In this guide we will be using `port-actions` as the repository name.
 - Configure a Slack app:
-    1. [Create a slack app](https://api.slack.com/start/quickstart#creating) and install it on a workspace.
+    1. [Create a slack app](https://api.slack.com/start/quickstart#creating) and install it in a workspace.
 Save the `Bot User OAuth Token` for later use.
-    2. [Add the following permissions](https://api.slack.com/quickstart#scopes) to the Slack app in **OAuth & Permissions**:
+    2. [Add the following permissions](https://api.slack.com/quickstart#scopes) to the Slack app in **OAuth & Permissions**.
+Create the permissions under the `Bot Token Scopes`:
         * [Create channel](https://api.slack.com/methods/conversations.create):
           `channels:manage`
           `groups:write`